albush/Office-Hours/content/173-msreview.md

 - "173"
 title: "Microsoft Year in Review"
 summary: "It's been a big year for both Microsoft and Rackspace.
 Two of our favorite Microsoft-focused Rackers, Jeff DeVerter and Kent Kingery join us live in the studio to chat about the year that was, and what to expect in 2017."
+Description: "It's always great to have Rackspace's Microsoft Technology CTO Jeff DeVerter or Senior Manager Kent Kingery join us in the studio.
+This week we had both, and proved that together their an absolute riot.
+Check out their fun - and more importantly informative look at the year in Microsoft, and a brief look ahead to next year."
 youtube_id: li1lIxOMZaQ
 featured_image: http://media.ohpodcast.com/173-msreview-thumbnail.png
 images: